CVE-2024-0188

 CVE-2024-0188 is a low-severity Weak Password Requirements (CWE-521) vulnerability in Nia Rrj Nueva Ecija Engineer Online Portal.
 Its CVSS base score is 3.1 (Low).

-Operationally, ranked at the 44.9th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 50% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References